naorbar/react-show-hide-elements-example/README.md

-### This project demonstrates the use of return null to show/hide components (same as tab functions), it also uses a callback function from child to parent
+### This project demonstrates the use of 'return null' to show/hide components (same as tab functions), it also uses a callback function from child to parent

-It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app); i.e. `npx creat-react-app <app_name>`

 #### To start working on it:
 - `git clone` to clone the project